There are several points you should check to make sure you will be able to use Batch at its full potential:

 First and foremost, make sure you are using the latest version of Batch SDK by checking our Android changelog.

-Switch to the Live API key
+Use the right SDK API key

 2. Small icon support